 - serpent (n.)

-Used figuratively to express spiral or regularly sinuous, e.g. as the word for a type of musical instrument (1730).
+Used figuratively of things spiral or regularly sinuous, such as a type of musical instrument (1730).
 Serpent's tongue as figurative of venomous or stinging speech is from mistaken medieval notion that the serpent's tongue was its "sting."
 Serpent's tongue also was a name given to fossil shark's teeth (c.1600).